aaronhuggins/node-x12/README.md

-:exclamation: **NOTE: This project is no longer being maintained!** :exclamation:
+:exclamation: **NOTE: This project is a fork of an unmaintained project.
+Use at your own risk.** :exclamation:

 # X12
 A simple ASC X12 parser for NodeJS.
 Created originally for the [TC Toolbox](https://github.com/TrueCommerce/vscode-tctoolbox) project.